Blitzzard/Blitzzard.github.io/index.md

 ## About My Advisor

-Advisor info goes here.
+My advisors Professor Ramaraj and Colin supervised my work to make sure that my work was correct.

 ## About My Project

-The project I participated in was using situ hybridization, microarrays, and MRI scans to gather data on the parts of the brain.
-We then used this information to look into possible correlations between individual genes and their expressions at certain voxel row numbers, concerning a specific Structure-ID present within the brain stem.
-This is to help us better understand how the brain interacts with each other and the relationships between the structure IDs or the different nuclei.
+I was involved in a project that utilized situ hybridization, microarrays, and MRI scans to collect data on various brain regions.
+This data was then analyzed to establish potential links between individual genes and their expression at specific voxel row numbers, particularly about a particular Structure ID found in the brain stem.
+This study aimed to deepen our knowledge of how the brain functions and the relationship between different structure IDs and nuclei.

 [My Final Report](files/finalreport.pdf)